 As an economics major, you will receive thorough exposure to economic principles and how to apply them to the national economy and the business world.
 In our program, you will receive the theoretical and practical economic training you need to successfully enter the business community, government service or graduate school.

-You will have access to our library's collection of current government documents and statistical information conveniently available to use for your research needs.
+You will have access to our library's inter-library loan system for your research needs.

 What careers are available with an economics degree?

 Most students pursuing a bachelor's degree in economics intend to continue with graduate studies in economics or business at some point in their careers.
 Business economists work in such fields/positions as:

 As an Economics major, you will acquire the broad base of knowledge represented by the University's Inquiry General Education courses by all students.
 The Inquiry General Education baccalaureate requirements comprise skill requirements, interdisciplinary seminars, and mode of inquiry electives in the following fields: theological/religious studies, philosophy, history, literature, artistic and creative, natural sciences, computational, mathematical and analytical, social sciences including political, global, and economic systems.
 These requirements will prepare you for a life of learning and responsible inquiry.
 You will bridge disciplines, widen your perspectives, discover connections, and integrate knowledge.
 You will acquire a thorough background in quantitative skills through courses in statistics, calculus and linear algebra or differential equations, plus other recommended math courses.
 You will learn principles of accounting, how firms operate and make economic decisions, how the economic system works at the aggregate and micro-economic levels, and specialized economic topics such as public finance, money and financial markets and international trade and finance.

 Economics majors must complete the University's Inquiry General Education requirements, and MATH-C210(4), 207(1) and are strongly encouraged to complete MATH-211(4), 212(4), and either MATH-260(4) or 300(3).